 So how did he get a heart after God?
 There’s only one possible answer: God gave it to him!
 That is why God says, “I have provided for myself a king” (1 Samuel 16:1).
-God provided the new heart that he was seeking.
+God provided the new heart that He was seeking.

 This new heart that God gave to David is central to God’s new covenant promise in Jesus Christ: “I will give you a new heart, and a new spirit I will put within you” (Ezekiel 36:26).
 A heart after God is what Christ seeks, and it is also what Christ provides.
-God looked for this new heart, and he found it because he gave it!
+God looked for this new heart, and He found it because He gave it!

 God gave David a new heart early in life.
-God can begin a work of grace early in your life.
+He can begin a work of grace early in your life.
 Here’s what it looks like: You used to giggle and fidget in church, but now you find that you want to listen.
 You don’t understand everything, but you want to learn more.
 What is happening?

 When God gives you a new heart, you will still sin and fail in many ways.
 But the trajectory of your life is different.
 The desire of your heart has changed, because you are coming to love Christ.
-You want to please him.
+You want to please Him.
 It hurts you when you grieve the Spirit, and that leads you to repentance.

-You can come to him today and say, “God, take away this heart of stone and give me a heart of flesh.
+You can come to Him today and say, “God, take away this heart of stone and give me a heart of flesh.
 Give me a new heart, according to your promise in Jesus Christ.
 Move me to live a new life, according to your laws.”
 Do you see the evidence of this in your own life?